substance/screwdriver/README.md

 Uninstall
 ---------

-To be able to uninstall Substance ScrewDriver you have to install it using:
+To be able to uninstall Substance Screwdriver you have to install it using:

 ```bash
     $ cd screwdriver